-Lawrence Calcagno was born in San Francisco, CA in 1913.
+Lawrence Calcagno was born in San Francisco in 1913.
 His paintings range from abstract landscapes to free-form abstract expressionism, and his saturated color palate and foggy compositions reflect his San Franciscan roots.
 Calcagno considered his aesthetic to be derived from elements of nature: the sea, sky, horizons, and darkness of night.
 His work points out and illuminates the mystery and solitude of man’s existence in the universe.

-Growing up on a ranch near Big Sur, CA, Calcagno began drawing and painting at an early age.
-During World War II, he served three years in the Air Force; when the war ended he traveled and painted in Mexico.
+Growing up on a ranch near Big Sur, California, Calcagno began drawing and painting at an early age.
+During World War II, he served three years in the Air Force; when the war ended, he traveled and painted in Mexico.
 He studied at the California School of Fine Arts in San Francisco, the Academie de la Grande Chaumiere in Paris, and Istituto d’Arte Statale in Florence.
 Along with his schooling, he lived and worked in France and Italy and spent a short period in North Africa from 1952-55, traveling often throughout Europe.